Skip to content

 Read More

-Special Lecture | Lawrence Grossberg Lost In A Lost World: On The Dangers Of Ontological Certainty
+Special Lecture Lawrence Grossberg Lost in a Lost World: On the Dangers of Ontological Certainty 2016/10/21

-Venue: Tokyo University of the Arts, Ueno Campus, Lecture Room 5-109
+Held on July 1, 2016 Venue: Tokyo University of the Arts, Ueno Campus, Lecture Room 5-109

 The Department of Arts Studies and Curatorial Practices at the Graduate School of Global Arts of the Tokyo University of the Arts was pleased to invite Professor Lawrence Grossberg of the University of North Carolina as our special guest lecturer this summer.
 Unfortunately, his visit to Japan was cancelled just before his departure due to his health concerns, but he sent us a video lecture of approximately 45 minutes and we screened it in public.
 Here we uploaded the recordings of the lecture.